 Adding Multiple Beneficiaries to your Account

 For multiple name beneficiaries, the account holder will need to provide each beneficiary’s name and address and other required information mentioned earlier.
 The percentage benefit for each beneficiary must be clearly stated.
 There is no limit to the number of beneficiaries one can include.
-The beneficiaries can be individuals, charity, trusts, or organizations as decided by the account owner.
+The beneficiaries can be individuals, charities, trusts, or organizations as decided by the account owner.

 What About Joint Accounts?